 Social Media Integration

 BestRides most critical functionalities involved GPS tracking information and a panic button for the users.
 To accomplish this and offer an application with smooth performance and reliable service, native iOS and Android technologies were chosen (Swift for iOS and Kotlin for Android).
 The BestRides app had some existing code that needed to be built upon and integrated with.
 That required an audit and research period in order to have any new native code work seamlessly with existing code.

 Every major revision was submitted to our client in order to incorporate their feedback into the next revision.
 Through these developmental iterations, we honed the app and ensured that it met our client’s requirements.

 The final app represents a dramatic leap forward at offering personalized safety for users traveling.
 By utilizing the latest location technologies and an accessible user interface, the software empowers people to use ridesharing and taxi services and travel without fear.

 BestRides also has larger applications outside of individual users, including institutional and enterprise-level applications.
 “We see BestRides as a potential corporate benefit for companies looking to keep their employees safe while they are traveling,” says Czarnowski.
 “We also see it as a safety feature that colleges could offer to their students to keep them safer when traveling both on and off campus.”
-The possibilities for BestRides have only increased since its launch and we are proud to work on a project with public safety at the core of its mission.
+The possibilities for BestRides, GPS tracker and travel safety app, have only increased since its launch and we are proud to work on a project with public safety at the core of its mission.